Secrets management

 encrypted

-- ToolHive retrieves secrets from a 1Password vault.
+- ToolHive retrieves secrets from a 1Password vault

-- Encrypted (default)
+- Encrypted

 - 1Password

-(Keychain Access on macOS, dbus/Gnome Keyring on Linux).
-This means you don't
+(Keychain Access on macOS, Credential Manager on Windows, and dbus/Gnome Keyring

-need to enter it every time you use a
+on Linux).
+This means you don't need to enter the password every time you use a

 thv secret